einsley1993/social-disparity-ap/README.md

 sim1.R is the code for a preliminary simualation datset.

+mg.R is the code for mediational G formula.

 The mediational G formula code is based on the following references:

 1. Lin, S. H., Young, J., Logan, R., Tchetgen Tchetgen, E. J., & VanderWeele, T. J. (2017).
 Parametric Mediational g-Formula Approach to Mediation Analysis with Time-varying Exposures, Mediators, and Confounders.
 Epidemiology (Cambridge, Mass.), 28(2), 266–274. https://doi.org/10.1097/EDE.0000000000000609